s02singh/TenaCity/README.md

 ## Views
 ### 1. SplashScreen
+Displays an animation of the app name and logo.

 ### 2. LoginView
+Allows the user to sign-in with Google or with a username & password.

 ### 3. SettingsView
+Allows the user to modify their username & password, and sign out of the application entirely.

 ### 4. BuildingView
+Allows the user to view all of their habits in a scrollable list format, create new habits, monitor the progress of each current habit, and view more in-depth details about each habit.

 ### 5. FriendsView
+Allows the user to view all of their friends in a scrollable list format, add new friends, create group habits, and accept or deny friend requests.

 ### 6. GroupHabitsView
+Allows the user to view the progress of all of their group habits in a scrollable grid format and create new group habits.

 ## Contact
 For any questions, please contact Sahilbir Singh at scsingh@ucdavis.edu.